I Can't Stop Watching Videos Of Other People Crying

 These users are finding a community in heartbreak and collectively processing loss and grief.
 When watching someone else cry makes you cry as well, it is called emotional contagion.
 This describes the way in which people copy the emotions and behaviours they observe in other people.

-"We do this because we're social beings and we thrive on being socially connected to each other," says Tasha Bailey, a London-based psychotherapist.
+"We do this because we're social beings and we thrive on being socially connected to each other," says psychotherapist Tasha Bailey.
 "It happens because our mirror neurons observe other people's behaviours and then they send messages to our bodies to do the same thing."

 Advertisement